-Agnes Lennon with her husband Danny and their children Anna, aged nine, and son, Isaac aged seven.
+Agnes Lennon with her husband Danny and their children Anna, 9, and son Isaac, 7.

 Agnes had no intention of settling in London, but after marrying Danny the decision was made.